-24 Bundy, D., Burbano, C., Grosh, M., Gelli, A., Jukes, M. and Drake, L. 2009.
+23 Bundy, D., Burbano, C., Grosh, M., Gelli, A., Jukes, M. and Drake, L. 2009.
 Rethinking School Feeding: Social Safety Nets, Child Development and the Education Sector, Chapter 3.
-Washington DC, WFP and World Bank.
+Washington DC, WFP and World Bank conception to 23 months.
+Community-based nutrition interventions, including preventive supplementary feeding, will be designed with partners to increase access to micronutrient-rich and energy-dense foods for pregnant and lactating women and children under 2.
+The nutrition component will also aim to promote positive behavioural change in infant and child feeding and care practices, and to encourage use of health care services, including antenatal and postnatal care.

-25 "Food scholarships" are take-home rations.
+24 "Food scholarships" are take-home rations.